Monday, Simtember 12, 2416 | Silverton Estate | Bay City, Califorsimia

 “Seriously, Kass, you kept the ‘Bella Box?'”
 Ayesha seemed surprised.
 “What’s this got to do with this house and your mom?”

 “Yes, but I’m glad I did.
 I was looking through the pictures and newspaper clippings last night.
-I read… uh…” I stopped mid-sentence, walking over and pulling the box out from under my bed. “…this one…” I handed Ayesha the folded article. “… about Bella Goth dropping out of the film and Heather Danvers is one of the speculated replacements.
+I read… uh…” I stopped mid-sentence, walking over and pulling the box out from under my bed. “…this one…” I handed Ayesha the folded article. “… about Bella Goth dropping out of the film and Heather Danvers was the actress before Bella.
 And we know she starred in the film since you and I have both seen it.”

 “Kass, you’re not making sense.”